-If you’ve undergone a painful experience (and who hasn’t?), writing about it in a novel can help you to process everything you are feeling.
+If you’ve undergone a painful experience – and who hasn’t? – writing about it in a novel can help you process your feelings.

-This will not only prove curative for you, it will also help to cure the readers of your novel.
+Dealing with a theme in this way will not only prove curative for you.
+It will also help cure your readers!

-3. Theme Allows You to Tell a More Focused Story
+4. It Helps You Tell a More Focused Story

-Hopefully, the two points above are more than enough reason for you to take theme seriously when you plan and write your own novel.
-If not, this third point will…
+Hopefully, the three points above will make you take theme seriously when you plan and write your own novel.
+If not, this fourth point will…

 If you’ve chosen “grief” as your theme, for example, then every scene and every chapter in your novel must somehow contribute to the exploration of this theme.